| Hanging beside her in the shadow-creatures

 down in a clearing.
 Where are we?

-I think, said Legolas, crouching amidst the undergrowth
+I think, said Legolas, examining the trampled ground,

 Behind them, unnoticed, the shadow-creature was dissolving into